First Pan-African Conference: Legacy

 After the conference ended, Williams set up branches of the Pan-African Association in Jamaica, Trinidad and the USA.
 He also launched a short-lived journal, The Pan-African, in October 1901.
 Although plans for the association to meet every two years failed, the 1900 conference encouraged the development of the Pan-African Congress.

 As Professor Tony Martin noted, "At least three of the Caribbean delegates later emigrated to Africa.
 George Christian of Dominica became a successful lawyer and legislator in the Gold Coast (Ghana) where he was a member of the Legislative Council from 1920 to 1940.
 Richard E. Phipps, the Trinidad barrister, returned home after the conference and emigrated to the Gold Coast in 1911.
 He remained there until his death around 1926.
 Williams himself lived in South Africa from 1903 to 1905, and died in Trinidad in 1911."

 Under the Pan-African Congress banner, a series of gatherings subsequently took place — in 1919 in Paris, 1921 in London, 1923 in London, 1927 in New York City, 1945 in Manchester, 1974 in Dar es Salaam and 1994 in Kampala — to address the issues facing Africa as a result of European colonization.

-A centenary commemorative event was held in London on 25 July 2000, attended by descendants of some of the delegates at the original conference, as well as descendants of delegates at the 1945 5th Pan-African Congress in Manchester.
+A centenary commemorative event was held in London on 25 July 2000, attended by descendants of some of the delegates at the original conference (including Margaret Busby, granddaughter of George Christian, and his great-granddaughter Moira Stuart), as well as descendants of those at the 1945 5th Pan-African Congress in Manchester (such as George Padmore's daughter Blyden Cowart, and Samia Nkrumah, daughter of Kwame Nkrumah).